ValerioPieroni/valeriopieroni.github.io/_pages/research.md

 ### Work in Progress

-* Wealth Distribution and the Heterogeneous Effects of Monetary Policy.
+### "Wealth Distribution and the Heterogeneous Effects of Monetary Policy"